ratbag98/op1tips/README.md

 ## Random sounds as ideas source

-Not sure if this counts as a tip but I find making a bunch of random sounds using the  [OP-1 Patch Randomizer 5](http://op-rand1.appspot.com/welcome.jsf)  and then analysing them after I’ve uploaded them to the OP-1 is a good way to get ideas on how to make new sounds myself from scratch.
+Not sure if this counts as a tip but I find making a bunch of random sounds using the  [OP-1 Patch Randomizer](http://op-rand1.appspot.com/welcome.jsf)  and then analysing them after I’ve uploaded them to the OP-1 is a good way to get ideas on how to make new sounds myself from scratch.
 For example, I wouldn’t have thought of using an LFO to modulate the release on the ADSR envelope before.

 Here’s what I do:
-1. Go to the  [OP-1 Patch Randomizer 5](http://op-rand1.appspot.com/welcome.jsf) site, just keep pressing the Next button until I get to the last screen and press the Download button.
+1. Go to the  [OP-1 Patch Randomizer](http://op-rand1.appspot.com/welcome.jsf) site, just keep pressing the Next button until I get to the last screen and press the Download button.
 2. This downloads a zip file to my computer.
 Unzip that file and it contains a hundred files named patch00.aif to patch99.aif.
 3. Connect my OP-1 via USB to my computer and put the OP-1 in Disk Mode (SHIFT + COM, press big 3).
 This brings up a drive called NONAME on my computer.
 4. I copy the hundred patch files to the synth > user folder on the OP-1’s drive.